Skip to Content

 Harassment at work rarely stays at work.
 Many of our clients describe lying awake at night replaying conversations, dreading the next day, or feeling sick on Sunday evenings.
 Others notice changes in their appetite, sudden weight gain or loss, or constant feelings of tension that make it hard to focus on anything outside the office.

 These experiences can strain your closest relationships.
 You might find yourself snapping at family members, cancelling plans with friends, or withdrawing from activities you once enjoyed.
-Over time, that isolation can deepen feelings of shame and self-doubt, especially when employers downplay what has been happening.
+Over time, that isolation can deepen feelings of shame and self-doubt, especially when employers downplay what has been happening or suggest that you are being too sensitive.

 Harassment can also push you into painful career choices.
 Some workers feel forced to accept a demotion, transfer away from opportunities, or resign altogether just to escape the environment.
-Others stay, but feel stuck in place, passed over for promotions or key projects because they spoke up.
+Others stay, but feel stuck in place and passed over for promotions or key projects because they spoke up about mistreatment.

 When we evaluate a case, we pay close attention to all of these effects.
 Emotional distress, damage to your professional reputation, and lost income can all play a role in how a claim is presented and in the compensation that may be available.
 Our goal is to help you tell the full story of what happened and how it changed your life, not just list a few incidents in isolation.